altercation/solarized/gnome-terminal-colors-solarized/README.md

 After checking it out, run the set_dark.sh or set_light.sh to set the palette, foreground, highlight and background colors.

+You can add an optional parameter if you not want to change the "Default" profile.
+Just give it a name of an already existing profile.

 Feedback
 --------